Acute Pyelonephritis Workup

 Suprapubic needle aspiration

 Suprapubic needle aspiration is rarely necessary.
-It is indicated under the following circumstances:
+Indications are as follows:

 For details on performing this procedure, see Suprapubic Aspiration.